-Community Connections.
-Elevating issues, ideas, cultures and contributions to improve connections among all lowans.
+Community Connections - Elevating issues, ideas, cultures and contributions to improve connections among all Iowans.

-We believe that engaged people are essential to building strong communities, and that when the voices of all lowans are heard, our state becomes a better place for everyone.
+Engaged people are essential to building strong communities, and that when the voices of all lowans are heard, our state becomes a better place for everyone.
 To achieve this, we are: